trykilla/Go_ApiRest/README.md

 To configure and start the containers and the api is very simple.
 We have a [Makefile](P4/docker-ssh/demo-ssh/Makefile) with several options.
 To build and run the containers we use *make run containers* and to stop and delete them we use *make remove && make clean*.
 The API will start automatically.
 We can also run some tests using *make run_tests*.

+**Tests**

+Talking about the tests, there are cases that aren't controlled or tested but I did what I had time to do.